RavenDave's Dozen & Then Some (Revised : 7/2/2021) - Some of the Best Tubes in History are Available Right Now!!! REVISED AGAIN~!!! And again...

 8.)
 Philips USA 1940's era WW2 shiny black plates $100 (Dave's Dozen) Another of the best ever USA glass...
 Every bit as good as the RCA's, just different.
 These are from the WW2 era and were used in Naval communications... and we all know how rigorous USN specs are.
 Excellent in every way.

 9.)
 Sylvania USA 1940's WW2 shiny black plates $100 (Dave's Dozen) Rounds out the top of the USA made tubes.
 Just fabulous~!
 Really!!
 Another US Navy communications tube, only this is Sylvania's version of the same tube.
-Side by side they look and sound exactly the same.
+Side by side they look and sound very much the same.

 10.)
 Seimens 1960's era ECC81's - NOS (new in white box) $120 (Dave's Dozen) THIS BATCH TURNED OUT TO BE REALLY FABULOUS.

 15.)
-CBS Hytron 1950's era 12AU7 shiny black plates* *$120 ( top 5) - Among THE best USA made "12AU7" in the world)* MORE JUST ARRIVED!!!
-This 12AU7 tube is seriously punchy, bold, exceptionally holographic, and though the new GE's may have a tiny bit more bass in the 38-42Hz region, these tubes have the thunderous yet clean slam.
+CBS Hytron 1950's era 12AU7 shiny black plates* *$120-160 (depending on if NIB authentic boxed, red letter, etc.) - THE best USA made "12AU7" in the world* - This 12AU7 tube is seriously punchy, bold, exceptionally holographic, and though the new GE's may have a tiny bit more bass in the 38-42Hz region, these tubes have the thunderous yet clean slam.
 They can move your pants legs if you have large woofers!... they are my favorite USA made "AU".
 The ones I just received from the UK are white lettered military 100-count box style, not the red labelled ones that say CBS on them.
 I still have a few of those too, but they are the exact same tube.
 I detect no difference sonically.
 LOVE these tubes I do~!
 Combined with a UK and German tube set, heavenly holographic magic!
+They will anchor your Avian or Elite Series amp/preamp complement like no other tube out there.

 18.)
 Telefunken 1960's ECC81 diamond on bottom $125 (top 15) - What can I say... no tube addict doesn't have some of these~!
 NONE!